 The huge 300oz magnet and 3-inch, high-temperature copper voice coil work to provide an extensive frequency range of 20 Hz – 250 Hz and a sensitivity of 87.7 dB.

-This subwoofer was designed to win competitions with its advanced airflow cooling system, and competition-grade pressed paper cone.
-And with the high roll foam surround, it’s ready and willing to play those incredible, resonant bass tones all day long.
+Skar Audio VXF-15 was designed to win competitions with its advanced airflow cooling system, and competition-grade pressed paper cone.
+And with the high-roll foam surround, it’s ready and willing to play those incredible, resonant bass tones all day long.

-7. Power Acoustik Car Subwoofer Sub MOFO152X – Best Sub for Appearance
+6. Power Acoustik MOFO-152X – Best Sub for Appearance

 Power Acoustik strives to combine form and function in all its products, and the MOFO-152X is no exception.

-This 15-inch subwoofer features a blue, cast aluminum basket with diamond-cut accents.
+This Power Acoustik MOFO-152X 15-inch subwoofer features a blue, cast aluminum basket with diamond-cut accents.
 To give even the back a sleek look, Power Acoutstik made the backplate chrome.
 Finally, the color-matched blue inserts tie together the look.
 That’s attention to detail!

 The 2.5-inch, 4-layer dual voice coil helps you up the volume while the 12mm T-Yoke and top plate bestow improved low-frequency dynamics.
 That means you’re not only getting louder bass for your next competition, but the quality is much more fluid.

-With all the amazing components in this subwoofer, it’s no wonder that the specs are equally impressive.
+With all the amazing components in Power Acoustik MOFO-152X, it’s no wonder that the specs are equally impressive.
 The magnet is a single, 373oz beast that will provide staggering performance in the form of precise sound and significant volume.
-It offers 3000 watts of peak power and 1400 watts RMS.
+Power Acoustik MOFO152X offers 3000 watts of peak power and 1400 watts RMS.

 And as a final note, the good people at Power Acoustik have designed the MOFO-152X with a patent-pending heatsink design that ensures you will be able to pull heart-thumping bass from this sub all day long – without any risk of overheating your competition subwoofer whatsoever.